skagra/gasteroids/docs/howtoplay.md

 As a last resort you may make a hyperspace jump.
 This is fraught with danger, your ship could spontaneously explode or you might rematerialize inside an asteroid.

+Sometimes destroying an asteroid causes a *Power Up* to spawn, pilot your ship over the *Power Up* to collect it.

 Of course your ship is destroyed should you collide with an asteroid or a saucer or be hit by a saucer's missile.

 Once all asteroids have been destroyed a new, more difficult, asteroid field spawns.